hamzaafzaalofficial/Troubleshooting-in-OpenShift/README.md

-# Troubleshooting-in-OpenShift
 Objectives:
 Diagnose and troubleshoot common container and pod issues.
 Understand cluster events and alerts and how to respond to them.
 Utilize OpenShift documentation effectively for troubleshooting.

-Task 1: Simulate Common Pod Failures and Practice Troubleshooting
+## Task 1: Simulate Common Pod Failures and Practice Troubleshooting
 Objective:
 Simulate common pod failures and practice troubleshooting to build effective diagnostic skills.